Darren Tunstall

 Additional publications

 Darren has written book chapters for The Routledge Companion to Actors' Shakespeare, The Routledge Companion to Jacques Lecoq, The Routledge Companion to Theatre, Performance and Cognitive Science and Time and Performer Training (Routledge).
 He has written articles for Shakespeare Bulletin and Journal of Adaptation in Film and Performance.
 His monograph Shakespeare in Practice: Gesture was published by Palgrave Macmillan in 2016.
-He has co-authored an article for Human Movement Science (in press) and is currently preparing a chapter for The Routledge Companion to Vsevolod Meyerhold and an article for Shakespeare Journal.
+Most recently he co-authored an article for Human Movement Science and wrote a chapter for The Routledge Companion to Vsevolod Meyerhold.
 He is also working on his next book.